tony-aw/tinycodet/README.md

-# Compatibility with other operator-related R packages
+# Compatibility with other R packages

 The `stringi` R package has the `%s+%` and `%s*%` operators.
 They do exactly the same things as in `tidyoperators`, and so the masking of these functions can safely be ignored.
 I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.

+The `force_libPaths()` function is meant for super simple project isolation.
+One should probably not use the `force_libPaths()` function in a script when already using another system for project isolation like `renv` or `packrat`.
+It’s either one or the other.